-Hewer Street offers an exciting chance to acquire two properties within the same site: a three-bedroom loft-style duplex and a ground-floor one-bedroom apartment – both bound by expansive glazing, contemporary interiors and tactile materials.
+Hewer Street offers an exciting chance to purchase two properties within the same site: a three-bedroom loft-style duplex and a ground-floor one-bedroom apartment – both bound by expansive glazing, contemporary interiors and tactile materials.
 Inside the three-bedroom duplex, exposed brick, wooden beams and spacious proportions make a feature of Hewer Street’s industrial heritage.
 An entrance hallway framed in tongue-and-groove paneling…

-Hewer Street offers an exciting chance to acquire two properties within the same site: a three-bedroom loft-style duplex and a ground-floor one-bedroom apartment – both bound by expansive glazing, contemporary interiors and tactile materials.
+Hewer Street offers an exciting chance to purchase two properties within the same site: a three-bedroom loft-style duplex and a ground-floor one-bedroom apartment – both bound by expansive glazing, contemporary interiors and tactile materials.

 Inside the three-bedroom duplex, exposed brick, wooden beams and spacious proportions make a feature of Hewer Street’s industrial heritage.
 An entrance hallway framed in tongue-and-groove paneling is punctuated by a black steel beam, setting a bold tone as you continue upwards to the home’s social heart.
 Striking architectural design is softened by a welcoming open-plan setting and natural materials.
 A spacious kitchen and reception room is infused with sunlight, courtesy of a vaulted glass roof.
 Blonde timber floors span the entire plan, echoed by the wood paneling across the angled ceiling.
 At one end, the kitchen sits beneath a porthole window, with smooth marble worktops and teal metro tiling.
 At the other, an exposed chimney breast sets a cosy tone for a living area.
 From here, sliding glass doors open onto the decked terrace – a serene spot for al fresco interludes.